dharmab/skyeye/docs/ADMIN.md

 Edit `config.yaml` to configure SkyEye as desired.

-Open Powershell, change to the SkyEye directory and run the script with `./run-skyeye.ps1`.
+Open PowerShell, change to the SkyEye directory and run the script with `./run-skyeye.ps1`.
 SkyEye will automatically restart if it exits; press Ctrl+C to exit manually.

 Logs will be saved in the `.log` files in the `logs` directory.
 Remember to regularly compress and/or delete old log files so they don't fill up the disk.